 - 1. Review the target global configuration parameters. - 2.
 Create at least one portal. - 3.
-Determine which hosts are allowed to connect using iSCSI and create an initiator.

-- 4. Decide if you will use authentication, and if so, whether it will be CHAP or mutual CHAP.
+Determine which hosts are allowed to connect using iSCSI and create an initiator. - 4.
+Decide if authentication will be used, and if so, whether it will be CHAP or mutual CHAP.
 If using authentication, create an authorized access. - 5.
 Create a target. - 6.
 Create either a device or a file extent to be used as storage. - 7.
 Associate a target with an extent. - 8.
-Start the iSCSI service in Services \rightarrow Control Services.
+Start the iSCSI service in Services $\rightarrow$ Control Services.